The Milky Way Is the Only Way

 - The galaxy is home to more than one group of extra-galactic droid refugees that were running away from the Yuuzhan Vong (namely, the Abominor and the Silentium).

 - Star Wars also used the "barrier on the edge" excuse like Star Trek, calling it a "hyperspace disturbance" — and, like Star Trek, immediately dropped it.
 Particularly since it made no sense in a galaxy which had planned to send an extragalactic expedition years ago and had a serious scientific society dedicated to searching for extragalactic life...

 - As alluded to above, there WAS at least one attempt to leave their home galaxy.
 It was called the Outbound Flight Project, and consisted simply of a group of volunteers willing to take the many years necessary to travel between galaxies in hyperspace, and a gigantic ship with enough supplies to keep them alive through it.
-It was an unmitigated disaster, with no survivors- but because it was attacked and destroyed, not due to the infeasibility of the concept.
+It was an unmitigated disaster, though for completely unrelated reasons (it was ambushed and destroyed before leaving the galaxy at all, on orders of The Emperor).

 - Although it apparently required a large number of Force users to allow them to breach the hyperspace disturbance.